North Korea may have missed a mission by U.S. bombers near its border

 Many analysts agree that a war isn't in the interests of either side.
 For the North. it would mean the collapse of their regime, and with it the Kim dynasty that's ruled for more than 50 years; for the U.S., it would spell untold casualties for its allies of South Korea and Japan.

-But there is a risk in the current standoff in that there may be some sort of miscommunication or miscalculation between countries which do not officially engage in high-level diplomatic relations.
+But there is a risk in the current standoff that there may be some sort of miscommunication or miscalculation between two countries that do not officially engage in high-level diplomatic relations.

 Kelly said that a missed flyby would be "the sort of misperception escalation which many Korea analysts now fear may ignite this crisis."